A message from Governor Janet Mills

 Stock up on supplies, including daily medications.
 If you must leave your home for an essential reason, stay 6 feet away from other people.
 Maine has ordered wearing a cloth face covering in public settings where maintaining physical distancing is difficult.
 Wash your hands often, and for at least 20 seconds.
 Cover all coughs and sneezes.

-Decisions to test are left to the clinical judgment of your medical provider.
-Contact your medical provider to determine whether you should be tested, and to find your nearest testing location.
+In addition to orders from physicians, the State now allows anyone with elevated risk of COVID-19 to receive a test without an physician order.
+It remains advised to contact your medical provider to determine whether you should be tested, and to find your nearest testing location.

 Meeting Basic Needs